DMAPro/iOSCollapseCellContentOffsetBugDemo/README.md

 The bug seems to be called by a `0` estimated cell height (set in the storyboard).
 It can be fixed by setting estimated row height to "Automatic" in the storyboard, or by implementing a proper `estimatedHeightForRow:atIndexPath:` method.

 See the .mov file in this repo for a video of the issue.

+The bug is submitted to Apple as https://openradar.appspot.com/48977017